ember-learn/ember-blog/source/2019-10-25-the-ember-times-issue-121.md

 Hallöchen Emberistas! 🐹

-The EmberConf 2020 CFP is now open! 🗣️, watch Gavin rewrite an Ember 1.5 app in Octane 🥁 and get started with Glimmer Components ✨!
+The EmberConf 2020 CFP is now open! 🗣️
+Watch Gavin rewrite an Ember 1.5 app in Octane 🥁 and get started with Glimmer Components ✨!

 READMORE